oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 - JHipster registry: a Eureka server for service discovery and a Spring Cloud Config server for centralized configuration management
 - Gateway: public gateway application built with Vue
-- Store: simple demo store API using Azure's Cosmo DB API for MongoDB
+- Store: store API using Azure's Cosmo DB API for MongoDB
-- Blog: simple demo blog API using a Neo4J database
+- Blog: blog API using a Neo4J database

 {% img blog/jhipster-k8s-azure/microservice-structure.png alt:"Microservice structure" width:"800" %}{: .center-image }

 This tutorial has a lot of different technologies in it.
 I've tried to make it as simple and as explicit as possible, but it's probably helpful to have some basic knowledge of Docker and Kubernetes before you start.

 If you're already familiar with all the tech in this tutorial, you can skip ahead to the prerequisites section.
 If not, I'm going to explain them a little before we move on.

+## JHipster program structure

 [JHipster](https://www.jhipster.tech/) is a development platform that streamlines the generation, development, and deployment of both monolithic and microservice applications.
 It supports a dizzying array of frontend (Angular, React, and Vue) and backend (Spring Boot, Micronaut, Quarkus, Node.js, and .NET) technologies.
 It's designed to be deployed using Docker and Kubernetes, and can easily deploy to all the major cloud platforms, such as AWS, Azure, Heroku, Cloud Foundry, Google Cloud Platform, and OpenShift.